ajschumacher/ajschumacher.github.io/20260724-one_dimensional_linear_algebra/index.md

 <!-- include polar decomposition? others? -->

-In one dimension here, composing tranformations is just multiplying real numbers, which is commutative.
+In one dimension here, composing transformations is just multiplying real numbers, which is commutative.
 This is lost as soon as we involve more dimensions: multiplying on the left is often different from multiplying on the right.
 There are some other additional complexities